 a.k.a 'Clamshell'

 One of the most unusually-designed notebooks made by Apple that was released in 1999, this "clamshell-inspired" notebook was the only notebook Apple ever introduced in different colors (the one seen here is tangerine).
-Many also derided its appearance, saying, "It looks like a toilet seat cover."
+A lot of people also derided its appearance, saying, "it looks like a toilet seat cover."

-Despite its very controversial design, it also came with many firsts in notebook technology.
-It was the first notebook to use wireless networking (WiFi - 802.11b) or, as Apple coined the term: AirPort.
-Unlike its PC laptop counterpart that enabled or used WiFi usually via a PCMCIA wireless card that stuck-out awkwardly on the side, the iBook has the AirPort card cleverly concealed underneath the easily removable keyboard!
+Despite its very controversial design, it also came with a lot of firsts in notebook technology.
+It was the very first notebook to use wireless networking (WiFi (802.11b) or, as Apple named it: AirPort).
+Unlike its PC laptop counterpart that enabled or used WiFi usually via a PCMCIA wireless card that stuck-out very ugly on the side, the iBook has the AirPort card cleverly concealed underneath the easily-removable keyboard!
 The WiFi antenna is also built-in around the periphery of the LCD screen for better coverage and reception.

-There is also a retractable handle but NO latch to open the unit.
-But the clever design ensured the notebook opened and shut perfectly well with no obtrusive buttons nor ugly locks to fumble with.
-Hence, nothing mars the sleek, smooth edges.
+There is also a retractable handle but NO latch to open up the unit.
+But the clever design made sure that the notebook opens and shuts perfectly well with no obtrusive buttons nor ugly locks to fumble with.
+Hence, nothing mars its sleek, smooth edges.

-The original iBook came with a 300 MHz G3 processor, 64MB of SODIMM/SDRAM, an ATI Rage Mobility video (4MB of VRAM), a 24X CD-ROM drive & a 6GB hard drive.
-Except for the CPU and video, all the above are upgradeable.
-Also built-in were sound, a 56K modem,10/100 Mbps Ethernet & a USB port.
-The 12" LCD screen is crisp but is limited by its maximum resolution of only 800 x 600.
+The original iBook came with a 300 MHz G3 processor, 64MB of SODIMM/SDRAM , an ATI Rage Mobility video (4MB of VRAM), 24X CD-ROM drive & a 6GB of hard drive.
+Except for the CPU and video, all the rest of the above are upgradeable.
+Also built-in were sound, 56K modem,10/100 Mbps Ethernet & a USB port.
+The 12" LCD screen is crisp but is hampered by its max of only 800 x 600 resolution.

-The keyboard may be a bit cheesy, but still has lovely tactile-feedback & is easily detachable for installation of the AirPort card (optional) and quick memory upgrades (maximum of 320 MB).
+The keyboard maybe a bit cheesy but still has a nice tactile-feedback & is easily detachable for installation of the AirPort card (optional) as well as quick memory upgrades (max of 320 MB).

 A lot clamshell iBooks are still in active use today, and Apple -with the release of their now signature "Snow White" and "Titanium" colored iBooks - stopped producing their candy-colored versions of the iBook altogether... the last being the iBook SE (FireWire).